What Is Exoticism In Music?

 by Luke Howard

-Enlightenment Europe in the 18th century seemed captivated by exotic cultures, a fascination expressed in its literature, art, design, and even music.
-As the Christian church began to lose its monopoly on the minds of intellectuals and artists, the cultures of non-Western lands became a new source of inspiration by introducing alternate ways of thought.
+Enlightenment Europe in the 18th century was captivated by Eastern cultures. , This fascination was expressed through exoticism in music, literature, art, and design As the Christian church began to lose its monopoly on the minds of intellectuals and artists, the cultures of non-Western lands became a new source of inspiration by introducing alternate ways of thought.
 Fostering knowledge of far-flung traditions was another way of bringing Western Europe out of darkness and into the light of understanding that the Enlightenment promoted.
-And Orientalism, as a scholarly undertaking in the 18thcentury, encouraged the sympathetic study of these unfamiliar lands.

 The music of Turkey had already flavored numerous mid-century operas, ballets, and theatrical works.
 One of Gluck’s French opéra-comiques, La rencontre imprévue (or Die Pilger von Mekka) includes Turkish elements in its story, as well as a character named Osmin.
 First performed in 1766, this opera was then given new music by Haydn and performed in Vienna in 1775.
-Gluck’s original version was revived in Vienna in 1780, and was likely an influence on Stephanie’s and Mozart’s decision to write their own “Turkish” opera.
+Gluck’s original version was revived in Vienna in 1780 and likely influenced Stephanie’s and Mozart’s decision to write their own “Turkish” opera.

 Mozart’s Violin Concerto No. 5, K. 219, was composed in 1775 with a Turkish passage in the Trio section of the last movement.
 This passage is based on earlier ballet music he had written for his 1772 opera seria Lucio Silla in Milan in which the ballet section was titled “Le gelosie del seraglio” or ‘Jealousy in the Harem.”
 This concerto is sometimes, therefore, referred to as Mozart’s “Turkish” Concerto.

-Turkey continued to crop up in Mozart’s music after that, as well.
-In the famous “Catalog” aria from Don Giovanni, Leporello informs the audience that the Don has been accumulating conquests in Turkey as well as in Western Europe.
-In fact, the Don’s catalog might be considered a Western counterpart to the “harem’ or seraglio of the Near East—he simply collects his women consecutively rather than simultaneously.
-Even Don Giovanni’s aria “Fin ch’han dal vino” has overt Turkish elements in it.
+Exoticism and Turkish influence continued to crop up in Mozart’s music after that, as well.
+In the famous “Catalog” aria from Don Giovanni, Leporello informs the audience that The Don has been accumulating conquests in Turkey as well as in Western Europe.
+The Don’s catalog might be considered a Western counterpart to the “harem’ or seraglio of the Near East—he simply collects his women consecutively rather than simultaneously.
+Even Don Giovanni’s aria “Fin ch’han dal vino” has overt Turkish elements.